Where to Turn

 The Title IX Office is located in the CDE office.
 We will review the investigative process with you, provide you with resources, and work to resolve your complaints of discrimination, harassment, stalking, relationship violence, and sexual assault.

 Officers with the police department patrol the campus 24 hours a day, and provide security for the university.
 Students can file a report with the department and seek information about the criminal justice process.

 Police Safety Building, 1st floor

 Student Conduct is responsible for resolving allegations of misconduct under the Code of Student Conduct.
 They can also advise you of the hearing process for sexual misconduct cases.

-Student Support provides comprehensive services for students in an effort to foster the safety and well-being of the Mason community.
-Staff assist students who are encountering barriers to their academic success or personal growth.
+The Student Support and Advocacy Center provides comprehensive services for students in an effort to foster the safety and well-being of the Mason community.
+Staff assists students who are encountering barriers to their academic success or personal growth.

 Employee Relations provides confidential assistance to university employees and their supervisors to help identify and resolve work-related problems or pro-actively avoid potential problems.
 Confidential services available: coaching; consultations; policy questions; problem solving; dispute resolution; mediation; facilitation; disciplinary procedures; classified employee grievance procedures; performance evaluations; performance-improvement measures; performance expectations and goal-setting; and exit interviews.